 Glyndwr University, Wrexham has opted into the TEF and received a Silver award.

-You’ll be trained to use variety of computer-aided design tools, including industry-highly-required Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) tools.
-Also, honing your business skills are a key focus throughout the course.
+• You’ll be trained to use a variety of computer-aided design tools, including industry-highly-required Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) tools.

 You can also choose to study this course as a foundation year: Aeronautical and Mechanical Engineering (with foundation year)